 Read, Research, Then Watch Some YouTube Videos!

 We read and researched a ton before we went.
-Because with Disney World, (as we learned with our first trip), it is VITAL to have a plan of attack if you want to experience as much as possible and make the best use of your time!
+Because with Disney World, (as we learned with our first trip), it is VITAL to have a plan of attack!
+So be sure to plan ahead to experience as much as possible and make the best use of your time!

 However, every family has different priorities of the Halloween Party.
 So be mindful that everyone has their own preferences and there is no set way that you HAVE to do it!

 We also got into watching YouTube videos of some of our favorite Vloggers that cover Disney.
-They will actually walk through the park during the party and show you little snippets of each of the elements of the Halloween Party.
+They will actually walk through the park during the party and show you little snippets of each of the elements of the party.
 Our kids LOVE to watch these!

 That was super helpful for us as we could see firsthand what we thought our crew would not want to miss!
-Then we would all discuss as a family what each person really wanted to do and we made a note to make that happen!
+Then we would discuss as a family what each person really wanted to do and make a note to make that happen!

 Our First Trip To Mickey’s Not So Scary Halloween Party

 We had our list of priorities ready for our first experience at the Mickey’s Not So Scary Halloween Party.
-We had read that there is so much to do at the party that you couldn’t possibly experience everything in one night.
+As there is so much to do at the party that you couldn’t possibly experience everything in one night.

 Our first Mickey’s Not So Scary Halloween Party was SO much fun!
 From all of the halloween themed music, the special decorations, the parade, the characters in costumes, the shows, riding some of our favorite rides, to trick or treating in the park…it was such a memorable experience for our family!